-Furthermore, the model incorporates tagging-recapture data until the recovery year 2006 (for both steel and RFID tags), and three survey indices: the IBTS recruitment index, the mackerel egg survey SSB index and abundances indices from the IESSNS.
-In order to account for year effects (correlation of year to year variations across ageclasses) in the IESSNS survey, the model has a AR1 error correlation structure for this survey.
+Furthermore, the model incorporates the steel and RFID tagging-recapture data, and three survey indices: the IBTS recruitment index, the mackerel egg survey SSB index and abundances indices from the IESSNS.
+In order to account for year effects (correlation of year to year variations across age-classes) in the IESSNS survey, the model has a AR1 observation error correlation structure for this survey.

-In 2017, during the Benchmark Workshop for Widely Distributed Stocks (WKWIDE: ICES, 2017a), the input data and model configuration was revised.
 More details on the input and on the survey indices incorporated in the assessment are given in the tables below (Y being the current year in which the assessment is carried out).